TimTeaFan/hugodownplus/README.md

 ```

 Note that the class inside the fenced (pandoc) div `:::` is called
 `.info-box`, but the CSS classes are called `.note`.
+This is because
-The `info` is a too
-common class which is why the CSS selectors take `.note` as class.
+`info` is a very common class which is why the CSS selectors take
+`.note` as class instead.

 Similarly, the CSS selectors for the warn box look like this: